DocumentWDP-9a

 Centralized logging searches by compact ID

-Aggregates all instances of same error
+Aggregates all instances of identical diagnostic

 Problem: Supporting multiple languages efficiently